wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-15-17-57-15.png) 12:42

-Hm.. shirt is equal to NaN.
+Hm.. shirt is equal to `NaN`.
 Why would that be?

-That is because if you are trying to add one to something that doesn't exist, it will give you NaN (not a number).
+That is because if you are trying to add one to something that doesn't exist, it will give you `NaN` (not a number).

 What we can do is check if the shirt already exists on our totals and if it does we increment it by one but if it doesn't, we will set it to zero.